– Guide by Jessica Knapp (updated April 5th 2022)

 Damnit, maybe you should just forget it – it’s too confusing!

 Well, hold up.
 I used to be a blogging newbie too.
 I had the same problems.
-I started my blog (BloggingBasics101.com) back in 2006, and I knew less than nothing about blogging.
+I started my blog (BloggingBasics101.com) all the way back in 2006, and I knew less than nothing about blogging.
 In fact, it was only the week before I’d learned what a blog was.

 Why you should create a blog and join the blogging community

 So below, I’m going to outline exactly what you need to do to get started and set up your own personal blog.
-Before we dive in though, I really want to talk about WHY you should start a blog.
+Before we dive in though, I really want to talk about WHY you should build a blog.

 Note: If you already have a solid idea of the whys, then skip this and go right ahead with the guide.